The aims of our curriculum

 The Broader Curriculum

-Computing, Music, PSHE, Science and RE are taught as ‘stand-alone’ subjects for the most part, although links are made to other learning where possible.
-Our RE is mostly delivered through termly RE focus days.
-These centre around key questions and are intended to be creative, immersive experiences.
+In the rest of the school, Computing, Music, PSHE, RE and Science are taught as ‘stand-alone’ subjects for the most part, although links are made to other learning where possible.
+Our RE is mostly delivered through termly RE focus days with additional culturally important days celebrated within our community such as Holi Day.
+These centre around key questions and are intended to be creative, immersive experiences in which children build on their knowledge of cultures which are different to their own.